Skip to main content

 Uncontested vs. Contested Divorce

 A divorce can be either contested or uncontested.
-Contested means that there are issues that the spouses do not agree on, such as division of property, child-related issues, or spousal maintenance (alimony) issues.
-These issues have to be resolved either through out-of-court settlement options like mediation or by letting a judge decide, which is called litigation.
+Contested means that there are issues that the spouses disagree on, such as division of property or spousal maintenance (alimony).
+You can resolve these issues through an out-of-court settlement or by letting a judge decide.

-An uncontested divorce means that the parties agree on everything and are merely asking the court to sign off on their divorce agreement.
+An uncontested divorce means the parties agree on everything and merely ask the court to sign off on their divorce agreement.

-Some cases start out as contested and end up being uncontested, while others start out as uncontested and end up being contested.
+Some cases start as contested and end up being uncontested.
+Others may start as uncontested and become contested during divorce proceedings.

 Residency Requirements

 You or your soon-to-be ex-spouse must have been a resident of Minnesota for at least 180 days before filing for divorce.
-There are limited exceptions to this rule, but you should speak with a family law attorney before proceeding if neither of you have lived in Minnesota for the required time period.
+There are limited exceptions to this rule.
+You should speak with a family law attorney before proceeding if neither you nor your spouse meet this requirement.

 No-Fault Divorce State

-Minnesota is a no-fault divorce state, which means that you don't need to prove that your spouse did anything wrong in order to file for divorce.
-Divorces can be granted even if just one spouse wants to end the marriage and says that the marriage is "irretrievably broken."
+Minnesota is a no-fault divorce state.
+You don't need to prove that your spouse did anything wrong to file for divorce.
+The judge can grant a divorce if one spouse wants to end the marriage and certifies that it is irretrievably broken.

-However, issues such as domestic abuse, substance abuse, or misuse of marital funds can be considered in contested cases involving child custody and parenting time, or property settlement issues.
+The court may consider things like domestic abuse, substance abuse, or misuse of marital funds when determining child custody, parenting time, or property division.

 Types of Divorce